mehmetkelnebioglu/AuctionSmartContarct/readme.md

-this is simple auction smart contract enjoy
+this is a simple auction smart contract